-1. I pledge that I will adhere to the pure standards and other guidelines of our ordained sangha, and honour my commitments to the Buddhist Society for Compassionate Wisdom.

-2. I pledge that I will faithfully follow the teachings of our founding teacher Master Samu Sunim and embody his Dharma spirit to advance his teaching and wisdom.

-3. I pledge that as a member of the Sangha Council, the decision-making body of our order, I will abide by our Statement of Purpose, Constitution, and by-laws laid down by our President and senior Sangha Council members.

-4. I pledge that I will serve as a Dharma protector for the Buddhist Society for Compassionate Wisdom and promote solidarity, harmony, and peace within our Spring Wind Sangha.

-5. I pledge that I will do my utmost to ensure the integrity and unity of the Spring Wind Sangha, and to further the growth and flourishing of the Buddhist Society for Compassionate Wisdom.
+- 1. I pledge that I will adhere to the standards and guidelines of our ordained sangha, and honour my commitments to the Buddhist Society for Compassionate Wisdom. - 2.
+I pledge that I will faithfully follow the teachings of our founding teacher Master Samu Sunim and embody his Dharma spirit to advance his teaching and wisdom. - 3.
+I pledge that as a member of the Sangha Council, the senior leadership and advisory body of our order, I will abide by our By-Laws, Ethics Policy, and guiding documents adopted by the Buddhist Society for Compassionate Wisdom. - 4.
+I pledge that I will serve as a Dharma protector for the Buddhist Society for Compassionate Wisdom and promote solidarity, harmony, and peace within our Spring Wind Sangha. - 5.
+I pledge that I will do my utmost to ensure the integrity and unity of the Spring Wind Sangha, and to further the growth and flourishing of the Buddhist Society for Compassionate Wisdom.